Search Results For

 Little Tokyo Walking Tour

-The Little Tokyo community in Los Angeles was once a thriving residential, business, and cultural center of the largest Japanese American community in the United Sates until World War II.
-Relive history and learn about present day Little Tokyo with National Museum volunteers on this historical walking tour through the National Museum's neighborhood.
-Fees are $5 for National Museum members and $11 for non-members, inc...
+The Little Tokyo community in Los Angeles was once a thriving residential, business, and cultural center of the largest Japanese American community in the United States until World War II.
+Relive history and learn about present day Little Tokyo with Museum volunteer Bill Shishima on this historical walking tour through the Museum's neighborhood.
+Comfortable clothes and shoes are recommended. $5 for Museum members, $1...

 -